 In my last blog post, I mentioned that it might not be worth migrating from _trackEvent to _trackSocial if you’re already tracking social actions with Event Tracking.
 The more I think about it, though, I like having a dedicated set of reports for social interactions.
 And, as my colleague Jose keenly pointed out, there’s a ton of room for these reports to grow in the future.
 So if you’re not missing out on any data or features yet, you might be in the near future!
 The next time you’re making some edits to your site, you might consider updating from _trackEvent to _trackSocial.

-Either way, I like the simplicity of these reports; they’re clean, easy to use, easy to segment, and can really help you gain a better understanding of the social conversations that your website’s content sparks!This entry was posted in Web Analytics and tagged Google Analytics, social media, _trackSocial.
+Either way, I like the simplicity of these reports; they’re clean, easy to use, easy to segment, and can really help you gain a better understanding of the social conversations that your website’s content sparks!This entry was posted in Technology, Web Analytics and tagged Google Analytics, social media, _trackSocial.
 Bookmark the permalink.